 - Try to seek out the most peaceful spot for your lunar garden, where you can sit and whisper your secrets to the moon, listen to the wind through the plants or the trickle of a water feature.

 Falling under the spell of the moon’s magic?

-In this 50th anniversary year since the moon landings, there couldn’t be a better time to find celestial events to inspire you.
+Fifty-one years on from the moon landings, there couldn’t be a better time to find celestial events to inspire you.